Generalized Pinching-Antenna Systems: A Leaky-Coaxial-Cable Perspective: Introduction

 \subsection{Motivation and Contributions}

-Although the above studies have established a solid theoretical and algorithmic foundation for pinching-antenna assisted wireless systems, they have primarily focused on high-frequency scenarios, where dielectric waveguides exhibit low propagation loss and compact form factors.
-By contrast, the application of pinching antennas in low-frequency environments has not yet been explored, mainly due to the excessive physical dimensions and material constraints of dielectric waveguides at longer wavelengths.
-However, low-frequency wireless systems play a crucial role in many NG applications such as the industrial Internet-of-Things (IoT), underground communication, and high-reliability indoor connectivity, where robust propagation, spatial flexibility, and cost efficiency are essential.
+Although the above studies have established a solid foundation for pinching-antenna assisted wireless systems, they have primarily focused on high-frequency scenarios, where dielectric waveguides exhibit low propagation loss and compact form factors.
+By contrast, the application of pinching antennas in low-frequency environments\footnote{In this paper, the term low-frequency primarily refers to sub-6 GHz bands, in contrast to the high-frequency regimes commonly considered in dielectric waveguide based pinching-antenna studies.} remains largely unexplored, mainly due to the excessive physical dimensions and material constraints of dielectric waveguides at longer wavelengths.
+Nevertheless, low-frequency wireless systems are essential for NG applications such as industrial Internet-of-Things, underground communication, and high-reliability indoor connectivity, where robust propagation, spatial flexibility, and cost efficiency are required.

-In recent studies, the concept of generalized pinching-antenna systems has emerged as a unified framework \cite{xu2025generalized} that integrates various realizations of pinching antennas.
-This indicates that it is possible to extend the pinching-antenna principle to lower-frequency transmission media \cite{xu2025generalized}.
-Motivated by this development, we investigate the feasibility of this beneficial extension through a leaky-coaxial-cable (LCX) based implementation.
-Inspired by the principles of pre-deployed pinching antennas \cite{kaidi2025pin, kaidi2025pin2}, the proposed system considers the selective activation or deactivation of the radiation slots to enable on-demand control of the leakage position.
-This mechanism transforms the conventional LCX philosophy of fixed radiation points to a reconfigurable LCX based pinching-antenna concept that preserves the flexibility of waveguide based pinching antennas, while maintaining the robustness and practicality of standard LCX structures.
-By facilitating controllable slot activation, the LCX based design achieves the adaptive radiation capability of pinching antennas, while retaining the physical and cost advantages of coaxial-cable technologies.
-This architecture facilitates adaptive field distribution along the cable, supporting spatially flexible and energy-efficient communication in indoor or tunnel-like environments.
-To highlight the differences between our proposed LCX based system and existing approaches, Table \ref{contrast} presents a structured comparison across multiple technical dimensions.
+Recent studies on generalized pinching-antenna systems have suggested that the pinching-antenna principle can be extended to lower-frequency transmission media \cite{xu2025generalized}.
+In this context, leaky coaxial cables (LCXs) constitute a suitable candidate for lower-frequency implementations, as they provide a well-established guided transmission platform with practical deployment advantages.
+Motivated by this insight, we investigate the feasibility of realizing the generalized pinching-antenna principle through an LCX based implementation.
+Inspired by the principles of pre-deployed pinching antennas \cite{kaidi2025pin, kaidi2025pin2}, the proposed system selectively activates or deactivates radiation slots to enable on-demand control of leakage positions.
+This mechanism transforms the conventional LCX philosophy of fixed radiation points into a reconfigurable LCX based pinching-antenna concept that preserves the spatial flexibility of waveguide based pinching antennas, while retaining the robustness and practicality of coaxial-cable structures.
+Consequently, this architecture supports adaptive field distribution along the cable and enables spatially flexible and energy-efficient communication in indoor or tunnel-like environments.